A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Methodology

-Here, $\mathbf{\bar{u}}(\mathbf{x}) = \int_0^T \mathbf{u}(\mathbf{x},t)dt$ is the time-averaged base stationary flow for $N_r \geq 1$ modes.
+Here, $N_r \geq 1$ is the number of modes.
 This is reasonable for a fluid flow that can be approximated as a stochastic and stationary process in time and ergodic.
-The spatial modes are orthogonal, that is to say $\langle \Psi_i, \Psi_j \rangle = 0$ for $i \neq j$ where $\langle \cdot, \cdot\rangle$ denotes the $L_2$ inner product.
-The time coefficients can be calculated using various methods, the most common being via Galerkin projection of the original system onto the spatial modes, where the resulting ROM is then termed a \textit{Galerkin ROM} or \textit{POD-Galerkin ROM} \cite{StabileBallarinZuccarinoRozza2019,BustoStabileRozzaCendon2019}.
-Other methods for developing a ROM from POD are \textit{POD with interpolation (PODI)}, \textit{POD with Gaussian process regression (POD-GPR)} and \textit{POD with neural networks (POD-NN)}.
-The first approach falls into the category of intrusive ROMs while the second one falls into the category of non-intrusive ROMs \cite{chap9_aroma_book}.
-Intrusive methods exploit the discretised equations and project them onto the space spanned by the POD modes to obtain a lower dimensional system of ODEs.
-This technique, exploiting the governing equations, is naturally \emph{phyiscs-based} and, usually, has better extrapolation properties.
-However, it requires a larger implementation effort and needs access to the discretised differential operators assembled by the full order model (hence the name intrusive).
-Moreover, in the case of non-linear/non-affine problems, the speed-up that can be achieved is usually smaller with respect to non-intrusive approaches \cite{StabileZancanaroRozza2020}.
-On the other hand, non-intrusive methods are purely data-driven and can guaranty a speed-up also in non-linear/non-affine cases.
-In this article we will focus our attention only on non-intrusive methods.
+The spatial modes are orthogonal, that is to say $\langle \Psi_i, \Psi_j \rangle = 0$ for $i \neq j$ where $\langle \cdot, \cdot\rangle$ denotes the $L^2$ inner product\footnote{Here we denote with $L^2$ inner product the standard Euclidean inner product instead of the $L^2$ (function space) inner product. }.
+The time coefficients can be calculated using various methods, the most common being via Galerkin or least square Petrov-Galerkin projection of the original system onto the spatial modes, where the resulting ROM is then termed a \textit{(Petrov-)Galerkin ROM} or \textit{POD-(Petrov-)Galerkin ROM} \cite{Holmes2012,StabileBallarinZuccarinoRozza2019,BustoStabileRozzaCendon2019}.
+These approaches fall into the category of intrusive ROMs.
+Other methods for developing a ROM from POD are \textit{POD with interpolation (POD-I)} \cite{BuiThanh2003}, \textit{POD with Gaussian process regression (POD-GPR)} \cite{Guo2018} and \textit{POD with neural networks (POD-NN)} \cite{Hesthaven2018}.
+These approaches fall into the category of non-intrusive ROMs \cite{chap9_aroma_book}.
+Intrusive methods exploit the discretised equations and project them onto the space spanned by the POD modes to obtain a lower-dimensional system of ODEs.
+This technique, exploiting the governing equations, is naturally \emph{physics-based} and, usually, has better extrapolation properties.
+However, it requires a larger implementation effort and access to the discretised differential operators assembled by the full-order model (hence the name intrusive).
+Moreover, in the case of non-linear/non-affine problems, the speed-up that can be achieved is usually smaller compared to non-intrusive approaches \cite{StabileZancanaroRozza2020}.
+On the other hand, non-intrusive methods are purely data-driven and can guarantee a speed-up also in non-linear/non-affine cases.
+In this article, we will focus our attention only on non-intrusive methods.
 The modes $\Psi_i(\mathbf{x})$ of the decomposition are calculated from snapshots of the data.
-The data snapshots are taken as state solutions of the system; computed at different points in time, or at different parameter values, denoted by $\mathbf{x}_1, \mathbf{x}_2, ... , \mathbf{x}_n$ where $\mathbf{x}_j = \mathbf{x}(t_j,\mathbf{p}_j) \in \mathbb{R}^N$ denotes the $j^{th}$ snapshot at time $t_j$ and parameter values $\mathbf{p}_j$, with $n$ being the total number of snapshots.
-Define a snapshot matrix $\mathbf{X} \in \mathbb{R}^{N \times n}$ constructed with columns as each snapshot $\mathbf{x}_j$.
-The singular value decomposition -- the generalised form of eigen-decomposition for non-square matrices -- of the snapshot matrix $\mathbf{X}$ is then,
+The data snapshots are taken as semi-discretised state solutions of the system, computed at different points in time or at different parameter values, denoted by $\mathbf{u}_1, \mathbf{u}_2, ... , \mathbf{u}_n$ where $\mathbf{u}_j = \mathbf{u}(t_j,\mathbf{p}_j) \in \mathbb{R}^N$ denotes the $j^{th}$ snapshot at time $t_j$ and parameter values $\mathbf{p}_j$, with $n$ being the total number of snapshots.
+Define a snapshot matrix $\mathcal{U} \in \mathbb{R}^{N \times n}$ constructed with columns as each snapshot $\mathbf{x}_j$.
+The singular value decomposition of the snapshot matrix $\mathbf{\mathcal{U}}$ is then: